ThiseniSenethma/Login-and-signup-pages-for-a-movie-recommendation-system/README.md

 ## Project Structure
 Images: All images are stored in the img2 folder.
 CSS: Cascading Style Sheets (CSS) are stored in the css folder.
-JavaScript: JavaScript files are located in the scripts folder.
+JavaScript: JavaScript files are located in the script folder.

 ## License
 This project is licensed under the MIT License.